ibm-ecosystem-engineering/envizi-workshop-2024/readme-06-jun.md

         <td>Data Management</td>
         <td><strong>Lab</strong></td>
         <td>Identify Industry specific Org hierarchy using the template provided</td>
-        <td>"Provide a sample org hierarchy and ask the team to understand how should organization hierarchy generally looks like.
+        <td>Provide a sample org hierarchy and ask the team to understand how should organization hierarchy generally looks like.
-        - Participant to present the hierarchy / story"</td>
+        - Participant to present the hierarchy / story</td>
         <td>30 mins</td>
         <td>11:30 AM</td>
         <td><a href="./110-Create-Industry-Specific-Org-Hierarchy">Link</a></td>